Ale-JRD/Trads/content/post/index-T1.md

 In a way— this could be seen as him switching to a defensive approach.

-「…Gio.」
+“…Gio.”

-「Ou.」
+“Ou.”

-「While facing this guy, I’m strangely feeling like there’s something out of place.」
+“While facing this guy, I’m strangely feeling like there’s something out of place.”

-「Something’s out of place?」
+“Something’s out of place?”

-「I don’t know what the cause is yet though… It’s possible I’m just guessing wrongly.」
+“I don’t know what the cause is yet though… It’s possible I’m just guessing wrongly.”

 Gio snorted.

-「Intuition’s important.
-Especially… when it’s the intuition of a skilled warrior.」
+“Intuition’s important.
+Especially… when it’s the intuition of a skilled warrior.”

 (Fumu…)